Berth

 What is it?

-A mooring is a water plot with adjacent land where a houseboat may moor.
-A mooring is therefore not just any piece of free shore.
-The municipality determines the locations of the moorings in public waters.
+A mooring is a section of water with adjacent land where a houseboat is permitted to moor.
+A mooring is therefore not simply a stretch of open shoreline.
+The municipality designates the locations of moorings in public waters.

-If you want to moor a houseboat or other vessel, you must ask the municipality for permission to use a mooring.
-You may need to apply for a permit for this.
+If you wish to moor a houseboat or other vessel, you must ask the municipality for permission to use a mooring.
+You may need to apply for a permit to do so.

 How does it work?

-The municipality determines which locations in public waters are mooring places.
-It also determines which types of vessels are allowed to moor there and how many places there are.
-Vessels include houseboats, jetties, and pontoons.
+The municipality determines which areas in public waters are designated as mooring sites.
+It also determines what types of vessels are permitted to moor there and how many mooring spaces are available.
+Examples of vessels include houseboats, jetties, and pontoons.

-The municipal regulations do not apply if the water is managed by the national government, the province, or the water board.
-If you do not know who manages the public water, please check with the municipality.
+Municipal regulations do not apply if the water is managed by the Rijksoverheid, the province, or the water board.
+If you do not know who manages the public waterway, please check with the municipality.

 What should I do?

-You ask the municipality if you can use a mooring.
-Provide the following information:
+You must apply to the municipality for permission to use a mooring.
+Please provide the following information:

-- the place where you want to moor your houseboat or vessel
+- the spot where you want to moor your houseboat or vessel

-- how long you want to use the berth
+- how long you would like to use the berth

-The permit procedure takes a maximum of 13 weeks.
+The permit process takes up to 13 weeks.